brightvarghese/22_ODD_DS_Exercise-8/README.md

 The data of every patient details is a list of integer and string.

 **Input Format**</br>
-First line contains integer which represents the size of hashtable.
+First line contains integer which represents the size of hashtable.</br>
 Second line contains a collection of lists, where each list conatins the blood glucose level and name of patient.

 ## Sample Input - 1